 To reach the base of the Regency find a faint trail leading off the Mesa trail some two hundred yards South of the Kohler Trail junction.
 This trail is just after the Mesa Trail comes out of the canyon in which the Tangen Spring flows.
 After coming out of the canyon, skirt around a small hill and find the faint trail leading up and right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Regency:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Regency:

 Featured Route For The Regency

 El Camino Royale 5.2 3 8 II 8 D 2c Colorado

 This route is more of a mountaineering adventure than a clean rock climb.
 Although the rating reflects an easy scramble it was extremely easy (at least for me) to stray off easy ground and onto low fifth class difficulty.Start at the lowest point of the rock on the South side of the East face, but to the right of large gully.
 The path seems blocked by a large overhang some 200 feet above but the route escapes this obstacle on the left.
 From there proceed up and left to the summit some 300 feet h...[more]
 Browse More Classics in Colorado